danielabar/meblog/src/markdown/development-iceberg.md

 ## Deployed Verification

 While its great to have thorough automated test coverage, it's also important to try out the code "for real" in a deployed environment.
 Ideally there are a few other environments besides production (eg: dev, qa, staging, etc.) for developers to deploy their branches to and make sure it works in a production-like environment.
 This is also a good opportunity to have the product manager or other team members try it out and provide feedback.
+This could include QA if manual QA is being used on the project.

-Some time needs to be allocated to this, not just for the actual deployment and verification, but for the inevitable environment issues that may arise and require troubleshooting.
+Time needs to be allocated to this, not just for the actual deployment and verification, but for the inevitable environment issues that may arise and require troubleshooting.
 Issues such as different environments may have different configuration, a networking issue may prevent access to a service that worked fine from the developers laptop, may realize that additional logs are needed for debugging, etc.

+To the extent that manual QA is being used on the project, this may result in some back and forth between QA and developer with some more code being written to address issues found by QA.
+Again, this is more time.

 ## Git Cleanup

 For this section, I'm assuming [Git](https://git-scm.com/book/en/v2) is being used for version control but this could apply to any version control system.
-Since it's a good practice to commit early and commit often, during development, there will inevitably be a lot of [stream of consciousness](https://en.wikipedia.org/wiki/Stream_of_consciousness) commit messages such as:
+Since it's a good practice to commit early and commit often, during development, there will inevitably be a lot of [stream of consciousness](https://en.wikipedia.org/wiki/Stream_of_consciousness) commit messages to the feature branch such as:

 ```
 * fixing things
 * rubocop
 * model wip
 * something or other...
-* more #@&%$ rubocop
 ```

 Prior to submitting work for review, it's beneficial to take the time to reorganize and clean these up so that the set of commits tells a coherent story of the development.
 This is also a good time to ensure each commit message has the associated ticket number.
 The result will be helpful for the reviewer to understand how the feature came together and for future developers running `git blame`.
 For example: